Forex Education

 4. Piercing Line

 Just like the Bullish Engulfing candlestick pattern, this one uses two sticks as well.
 The first one is red, and the next one is green.
 Both are long candles.
 The significant feature here is the gap between the green candlestick’s opening price and the red candlestick’s closing price.
-Piercing Line represents strong buying pressure.
+Piercing Line represents intense buying pressure.
 Here, the prices get pushed up above or to the mid-price level of the previous day.

 5. Morning Star